Nathan Mendelsohn: Career

 code breaking.
 As with much of the mathematical work for military purposes during the time, it was classified.
 Although others related after fifty years what their exact role was, Nathan Mendelsohn strictly followed the Official Secrets Act and never revealed exact details of what he had done.
-We now know that When Norway fell to the Nazi’s,he worked on a team recomputing ballistics tables for Canadian wood as TNT is made from wood.
+We now know that when Norway fell to the Nazis, he worked on a team recomputing ballistics tables for Canadian wood as TNT is made from wood.